Giménez Torres Abogados

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

-When buying a new property or full rehabilitated from a developer, the buyer must pay Value Added Tax (VAT) (known as IVA in Spain) and Stamp Duty.
-At present VAT rate is 10% on the purchase price of residential properties and 21% for commercial properties and plots of land.
-The tax rate for Stamp Duty varies between 0.5% and 1,5% depending on the autonomous region where the real estate is located.
+When purchasing a new real estate property directly from a developer or constructor, the buyer must pay Value Added Tax (VAT) and Stamp Duty (AJD).
+The standard VAT rate is 10% of the purchase price for residential properties and 21% for commercial properties, except in the Canary Islands, where the equivalent tax (IGIC) applies at a rate of 6.5%.
+Reduced VAT rates may apply in special cases, such as 4% for social housing.
+The AJD (Stamp Duty) rate varies between 0.5% and 1.5%, depending on the Autonomous Community where the property is located.

 Owning

-Municipal Property Ownership Tax must be paid annually to the municipal council.
-The burden of the IBI tax can be passed on to the tenant but the party responsible for paying the tax to the tax authorities is the owner.
+Real Estate Tax (IBI) must be paid annually to the municipal council and calculated taking into account the real estate property’s cadastral value.
+IBI tax can be passed on to the tenant provided that it is clearly specified in the contract, but the responsible for paying the referred tax is always the owner of the real estate.

-Wealth Tax must be paid or just submitted in case the acquisition value of the property exceeds certain thresholds.
-The owner should pay this tax, it cannot be passed on to the tenant.
+Wealth Tax/New Solidarity Large Fortune Tax must be paid or just submitted in case the acquisition value of the property exceeds certain thresholds (depending on the Autonomous Community).
+The main residence of Spanish tax residents is also subject to the referred taxes above certain thresholds.
+The owner should pay these taxes and can´t be passed on the tenant.

 Tax Breaks